Welcome to Hell: Reception and legacy

-Legacy
+Despite critical backlash, the album is now regarded as one of the most influential metal albums ever released, and as being seminal in the creation of extreme metal.
 Due to its unpolished sound as a result of it being recorded in only three days, author Dayal Patterson stated that the relatively low-fidelity of Welcome to Hell inspired numerous Norwegian metal bands, who considered it black metal.
 Patterson says that Welcome to Hell and Black Metal were both the genesis for the black metal genre, with the earlier album "where it was born."

 In 2017, Rolling Stone ranked Welcome to Hell as 74th on their list of 'The 100 Greatest Metal Albums of All Time.'

 The black metal band Mayhem borrowed their name from the instrumental track "Mayhem with Mercy" and covered the song "Witching Hour" on their EP Deathcrush.
 The German thrash metal band Sodom also reportedly named themselves in reference to the song "One Thousand Days in Sodom".

 In addition to covering the song, Canadian parody metal band Zimmers Hole references "In League with Satan" in the title of their album When You Were Shouting at the Devil...
 We Were in League with Satan.

 American punk band The Meatmen covered "In League With Satan" as the title track on their enhanced CD EP Evil In A League With Satan.

+In 1995, Slayer and Machine Head did a cover of the song "Witching Hour" in a live concert.